Reandrews96/SorryProject/README.md

 You can use the optional index to specify the secondary use of the card if you have a 10 and you want to use it as a -1.
 To do this, just type -1 in the parameter spot for secondary.
 Type **(pass g)** to pass if you have no available moves.

 **Important note**: When you specify an index to apply a card to, if you select a piece that is at the start, the piece at start with the lowest number will be selected (none of these are distinguishable anyway).
+This is only relevant when applying a 1 to a piece at the start.

 <h3> Get some help playing your move </h3>